obonaventure/cnp3/book/network/network.rst

 Routing in IP networks
 ######################

 In a large IP network such as the global Internet, routers need to exchange routing information.
-The Internet is an interconnection of networks, often called domains, that are under different responsibilites.
+The Internet is an interconnection of networks, often called domains, that are under different responsibilities.
 As of this writing, the Internet is composed on more than 30,000 different domains and this number is still growing.
-A domain can be a small enterprise that manages a few routers in a single building, a larger entreprise with hundred routers at multiple locations or a large Internet Service Provider that manages thousands of routers.
+A domain can be a small enterprise that manages a few routers in a single building, a larger enterprise with hundred routers at multiple locations or a large Internet Service Provider that manages thousands of routers.
 Two classes of routing protocols are used to allow these domains to efficiently exchange routing information.

 .. figure:: fig/network-fig-093-c.png